Commercial wastewater monitoring

 We list the limits for contaminants in Schedule A of the Wastewater Bylaw.
 Our testing is done by our ISO 17025 lab which handles more than 400,000 tests a year.

 Steps for sampling wastewater

-We collect samples manually using grab sampling or by using an autosampler.
+We collect either a discrete grab sample or 24hr composite samples by using an autosampler.

 We place the autosampler in manholes to get a sample of the wastewater going into the sewer system.
 The autosampler takes samples over a 24-hour period.